jump-dev/JuMP.jl/README.md

 Variables are defined using the ``@defVar`` macro.
 The first argument must be a ``Model``.
 In the examples below we assume ``m`` is already defined.
-The second is an expression that declares the variable name and optinally allows specification of lower and upper bounds.
+The second is an expression that declares the variable name and optionally allows specification of lower and upper bounds.
 The possible combinations are

 No bounds: